NixOS/nix/doc/manual/source/command-ref/nix-store/realise.md

          <!-- TODO: Link to build process page #8888 -->
 - Otherwise, and if the path is not already valid: Try to fetch the associated [store objects] in the path's [closure] from [substituters].

-If no substitutes are available and no store derivation is given, realisation fails.
+If no substitutes are available and no derivation is given, realisation fails.

 [store paths]: @docroot@/store/store-path.md
 [valid]: @docroot@/glossary.md#gloss-validity
-[store derivation]: @docroot@/glossary.md#gloss-store-derivation
+[derivation]: @docroot@/glossary.md#gloss-derivation
 [output paths]: @docroot@/glossary.md#gloss-output-path
 [store objects]: @docroot@/store/store-object.md
 [closure]: @docroot@/glossary.md#gloss-closure